Reshadaliyevr/ChatShell/README.md

 If you encounter any issues while using Chatshell, please open an issue on the GitHub repository page.

 # License
-This project is licensed under the MIT License.
+This project is licensed under the BSL-1.0 license.
 See the LICENSE file for details.